leduckhai/Awesome-Competitive-Programming/README.md

 - [x] Graph Representation using Adjacency Matrix
 - [x] Un- and weighted Graph
 - [x] Dijkstra Shortest Path (also for disconnected graph)
+4. KnightL on a Chessboard
+- [x] Graph Representation using Adjacency List
+- [x] Unweighted Graph (also for disconnected graph)

 ### Greedy Algorithm
 1. <ins>Sherlock and The Beast</ins>